Phil9S/swgs-absolutecn/README.md

 #### slurm config.yaml

 The slurm config.yaml (`profile/slurm/config.yaml`) contains the necessary information to configure the job submission parameters passed to `sbatch` on slurm-managed cluster enviroments.
-This includes the number of cocurrently sumbitted jobs, slurm account name, slurm partition name, and default job resources (though these are low and should work on almost any cluster).
+This includes the number of concurrently sumbitted jobs, slurm account name, slurm partition name, and default job resources (though these are low and should work on almost any cluster).

 ### Updating the pipeline configuration

 Environment-specific and pipeline-specific parameters need to be set for each run of this pipeline.
 While it is possible to manually edit the YAML files, a script has been provided to update the most frequently altered parameters programmatically.
+The script will iteratively list the parameter and its current value, asking for a user submitted new value should it be needed.
+If the value is already acceptable or does not need to be changed then an empty value (enter return without typing) will keep the current setting.

 With the `swgs-abscn` conda environment active, run the following code: